kawsarahmed-012/faq-accordion-card/README.md

 ### What I learned

-I was really a big challange to make the website perfectly responsive.
+It was really a big challange to make the website perfectly responsive.
 Aligning the images in desktop mode was tough.
 I learned how to mannual position images in responsive mode.

 ### Useful resources